mattchewtaylor/mattchewtaylor.github.io/_posts/2018-03-13-building-a-better-checkout.markdown

 The checkout flow was one of the few parts of the platform that suffered from the age old “if it ain’t broke don’t fix it” mindset.
 It was one of the longest standing set of pages to go untouched throughout the many different product pivots.
 It did its job of taking a motivated investor and guiding them through the process of setting up an account and investing their money.
 But, could we make it better?
 <br>
 <br>
 At the time of this project, we were preparing to launch the goal based investment plans – a pivot that set the underlying skeleton for what would become [company] today.
-The design team was tasked to validate and address a few usability concerns (from stakeholders and users) with the old investor flow and bring it into the present day along with the rest of the product – making sure to incorporate the new goal-based plans.
+The design team was tasked to validate and address a few usability concerns (from stakeholders and users) with the old investor flow and bring it into the present day along with the rest of the product — making sure to incorporate the new goal-based plans.
 <br>
 <br>

 ## <span style="color: black;">Project goals</span>
 The main objective was to redesign the checkout to incorporate the new goal-based investment plans and to improve the overall conversion from *user* to *investor*.
 This could be broken down into several smaller tasks such as:

-* Reduce the number of interactions taken from plan selection to checkout
+1. Reduce the number of interactions taken from plan selection to checkout
-* Address any behavioral and usability issues on pages with higher abandonment rates
+2. Address any behavioral and usability issues on pages with higher abandonment rates
-* Remove legacy code
+3. Remove legacy code
-* Test new technologies to expedite user input
+4. Test new technologies to expedite user input
-* Update the visual look and feel
+5. Update the visual look and feel
+6. Document new additions to the pattern library
 <br>
 <br>

 ## <span style="color: black;">My role</span>
-* Metric analysis (analytics)
+* Metric analysis
 * Ethnographic research
 * Wireframing
 * Prototyping & testing